techidaily/site-ai-vdieo-software/source/_posts/2024-approved-back-to-basic.md

 To use Subtitle-Bee subtitle maker online, follow these steps:

-* Go to [https://subtitlebee.com/](https://subtitlebee.com/)and click on “Add subtitles now”
+* Go to [https://subtitlebee.com/](https://subtitlebee.com/) and click on “Add subtitles now”
 * Then select the language of the current media voices.
 * Now, Upload your video or paste a URL from Youtube, Vimeo, or self-hosted.
 * Make any modifications as needed by editing the subtitles to meet your demands.